martinschaible/guide-uptime-kuma-monitoring/README.md

 :small_blue_diamond: In the **Heartbeat Interval** field, I set the value to *300 seconds*.<br>
 :small_blue_diamond: I leave the **Retries** value at *1* and the **Heartbeat Retry** value at *60*.<br>

+:exclamation: We store this monitor under **Monitor Group** *<ServerName>/Websites*<br>

+:point_right: I don't see the point in checking the website every minute.
+That only increases the chance of false alarms.<br>
+:point_right: With this configuration, an alarm is triggered after **10 minutes**.
+After that, checks are performed every minute.<br>
+:point_right: This allows for brief website maintenance without causing panic.<br>

 ## Monitoring with SNMP